Actindo-AG/Documentation/EDI/Operation/01_ManageDefinitions.md

 ## Delete definition

-Delete a definition if you no longer need it.
+Delete a definition if you no longer need it and you want to clear your definition list.
 You can delete several definitions at once.

 > [CAUTION] Note that you will lose the whole definition with all EDIFACT message settings, data sources, and mapping settings when deleting a definition.
 Alternatively, you can deactivate a definition to keep your settings, see [Deactivate definition](#deactivate-definition).